WebCodium/angular-doughnut-chart/readme.md

 Before you run `gulp` command in console you need run `npm install` and `bower install`.
 You need run `gulp` every time if you want to look for (watch) the project.
+You need run `gulp server` if you want to run the project in your browser.
 Run `gulp --production` for minifying and uglifying scripts and styles.

 ## Install